Barn Homes Combine Rustic Practicality and Comfort for Today’s Families

 Why the Rekindled Interest?

-As more people looked toward building a vacation home, a guest cottage within their property, or a quiet countryside retreat to get away from the stress and demands of city life, old barns with their charming and simple rustic exterior became inviting – and more economical options.
+As more people looked toward building a vacation home, a guest cottage within their property or a quiet countryside retreat to get away from the stress and demands of city life, old barns with their charming and simple rustic exterior became inviting – and more economical options.
 After all, barns have been used as both homes for families and stables for farm animals.

 So, why not repurpose an existing structure – that provides design and style possibilities suited to their location and lifestyles?
 Now architects and designers are stepping up to provide potential homeowners with blueprints that work for their families and their specific lifestyles.

 Top: This intriguing 2-story barn style home with 3 bedrooms and 2.5 baths provides the rustic agricultural-inspired look with a difference: a lighthouse-inspired staircase, giving the home a coastal vibe as well.
 Bottom: Inside the barn style home is a foyer that leads to an open floor plan.
 Both the side and rear porches can be accessed from the Great Room.
-On the main floor is a utility room and a powder room.
+On the main floor are a utility room and a powder room.
 Go up the stairs for the master suite and master bathroom.
 Two bedrooms share a Jack-and-Jill bathroom (Plan #116-1073).

 In his book An Age of Barns, Eric Sloane, an American painter known for his landscapes and an author of illustrated works about cultural history, described barns as “the palaces of America” – harking back to Colonial times when farmers were kings of the land and homestead and built barns of all shapes, sizes, and styles.